 In Pistoia, Italy, economic damage was caused to Camellia japonica, Prunus laurocerasus, Azalea, Rhododendron and Taxus spp. by O. sulcatus (Bene and Parrini, 1986).

 O. sulcatus, together with other congeneric species, frequently causes serious problems in ornamental plant nurseries in central-northern Italy where it attacks various plants including Rhododendron, Cotoneaster, Prunus laurocerasus and Cryptomeria (Fregonese and Zandigiacomo, 1992).

-Since the turn of the century, increasing horticultural intensification and the adoption of husbandry techniques favourable to O. sulcatus, such as the use of polythene mulches, increased its pest status.
+Increasing horticultural intensification and the adoption of husbandry techniques favourable to O. sulcatus, such as the use of polythene mulches, has increased its pest status.
 Infestations are most common in Europe (where it originated) and the USA.
 Nearly 150 plant species have been identified as potential hosts of O. sulcatus.
 The root-feeding larval stage is the most damaging.
 Severe damage by the leaf-feeding adults is less common (Moorhouse et al., 1992).